aaronmelton/VRFSearchTool/README.md

 ![](VRFSearchTool.png)

-1. Upon execution, the application will search its parent directory for the presence of a file named `routers.txt`.
+1. Upon execution, the application will search its parent directory for the presence of a file named `settings.cfg`.
-   * If this file does exist, the application will proceed to Step 2.
+   * If this file does not exist, the application will proceed to Step 2.
+   * If this file does exist, the application will proceed to Step 3.
+2. The application will create a `settings.cfg` file with default values and continue to Step 3.
+3. The application will open the `settings.cfg` file and read its default values into variables and continue to Step 4.
+4. The application will search its parent directory for the presence of a file defined by the `routerFile` variable in `settings.cfg`.
+   * If this file does exist, the application will proceed to Step 5.
+   * If this file does not exist, the application will proceed to Step 13.
+5. The application will search its parent directory for the presence of a file defined by the `indexFile` variable in `settings.cfg`.
+   * If this file does exist, the application will proceed to Step 6.
    * If this file does not exist, the application will proceed to Step 10.
-2. The application will search its parent directory for the presence of a file named `index.txt`.
-   * If this file does exist, the application will proceed to Step 3.
-   * If this file does not exist, the application will proceed to Step 7.
-3. The application will check the timestamp of the last modification made to the `index.txt` file.
+6. The application will check the timestamp of the last modification made to the indexFile.
-   * If the file was created today, the application will proceed to Step 4.
+   * If the file was created today, the application will proceed to Step 7.
-   * If the file was not created today, the application will proceed to Step 6.
+   * If the file was not created today, the application will proceed to Step 9.
-4. The application will ask the user to provide the search criteria; Either the VRF name or Peer IP Address of the VPN tunnel to locate.
+7. The application will ask the user to provide the search criteria; Either the VRF name or Peer IP Address of the VPN tunnel to locate.
+Continue to Step 8.
-5. The application will open the `index.txt` file as read-only and search through the `index.txt` file and return all values found (if any) corresponding to the search criteria provided by the user.
-The application will then close the `index.txt` file and exit (END).
+8. The application will open the indexFile as read-only and search through the file returning all values found (if any) corresponding to the search criteria provided by the user.
+The application will then close the indexFile and exit (END).
-6. The application will ask the user if they would like to update the `index.txt` file.
+9. The application will ask the user if they would like to update the indexFile.
-   * If the user does not want to update the `index.txt` file, the application will proceed to Step 4.
+   * If the user does not want to update the indexFile, the application will proceed to Step 7.
-   * If the user wants to update the `index.txt` file, the application will proceed to Step 7.
+   * If the user wants to update the indexFile, the application will proceed to Step 10.
-7. The application will ask the user for their username and password.
-These credentials will be used to login to each of the routers listed in the `routers.txt` file.
+10. The application will ask the user for their username and password, should these values not be pre-configured in the `settings.cfg` file.
+These credentials will be used to login to each of the routers listed in the routerFile.
+Continue to Step 11.
-8. The application will log in to each of the routers listed in the `routers.txt` file using the username and password provided by the user.
-   Using the `show run | include crypto keyring` command, the application will collect all the VRFs configured on each router and write them to the `index.txt.tmp` file.
+11. The application will log in to each of the routers listed in the routerFile using the username and password provided by the user, should these values not be pre-configured in the `settings.cfg` file.
+Using the `show run | include crypto keyring` command, the application will collect all the VRFs configured on each router and write them to indexFileTmp.
+	Continue to Step 12
-9. Removing all the unnecessary information from the `index.txt.tmp` file, the application will copy the VRF Name, Customer Peer IP and Local Peer IP (separated by commas) into an `index.txt` file.
-The application will then remove the temporary file, `index.txt.tmp`  Return to Step 2.
+12. Removing all the unnecessary information from indexFileTmp, the application will copy the VRF Name, Customer Peer IP and Local Peer IP (separated by commas) into indexFile.
+The application will then remove the temporary file, indexFileTmp.
+Return to Step 5.
-   Note: If the `index.txt` file already exists, it will be overwritten during this step.
+    Note: If indexFile already exists, it will be overwritten during this step.
-10. The application will display instructions for the use of the `routers.txt` file.
+13. The application will display instructions for the use of the routerFile.
 	The application will also create an example file and place it in its parent directory end exit (END).